portlandcodeschool/js-night/core-js-lessons/exercises/HW1/HW-week1.md

 Your functions may call each other.
 Try to reuse their functionality to avoid duplicating code.

 **a)**
 Initially, assume each function is given valid arguments (i.e. the args are integers in the appropriate range).
-Write your code into the [template file](cards1a-template.js).
+Write your code into the [template file](template1a-cards.js).
 The template also includes a suite of assertions for testing your code.
 Make sure you pass all the tests, and write more tests if you have any doubt!

 **b)**
 Now abandon the assumption of valid arguments.
-Devise a system for dealing with arguments which are invalid in various ways, and rewrite your functions to tolerate such errors whenever possible.
-If you can correct the errors, do so and return as expected; if not, return a falseish value instead.
+Devise a system for dealing with arguments which are invalid in various ways, and rewrite your functions to detect such errors whenever possible.
+When you detect an invalid argument, return a value which is easily distinguished from all valid function results.
-You may use the provided [template file](cards1b-template.js), which has extra tests checking the results of invalid arguments.
+You may use the provided [template file](template1b-cardsVerify.js), which has extra tests checking the results of invalid arguments.

 ---